abhianet/ippnar.old/README.md

 This package contains the source code of core control module and other helper modules.

-You will find the source code here:

-	|-- CommandModule
-	|-- CompassReader
-	|-- GPS_J2ME_Applet
-	`-- MotorDriverUnit

-Here is a list of projects in this distribution and what they do.
+Here is a list of projects in this distribution and what they do:

- - CommandModule: the core project, includes the blackboard and control module;
+ - CommandModule: the core project, includes the blackboard and control module
- - CompassReader: contains microcontroller code to read the compass;
+ - CompassReader: contains microcontroller code to read the compass
- - GPS_J2ME_Applet: contains a J2ME application to read GPS data and transmit over bluetooth to command module;
+ - GPS_J2ME_Applet: contains a J2ME application to read GPS data and transmit over bluetooth to command module
- - MotorDriverUnit: drives the robot based on instructions from command module;
+ - MotorDriverUnit: drives the robot based on instructions from command module

 Dependencies
 ------------